digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

      workflows relating to the old version, and manually upgrade every old template on the participant to the new version by directly manipulating Canton’s databases.
-   | This is error prone and requires some downtime for the participant.
+   | This is error-prone and requires some downtime for the participant.

 With SCU, any contract from the old package is automatically interpreted as the new version as soon as it is used in a new workflow that requires